Appearance

 }

-fn happy_path(program_language: test_utils::ProgramLanguage) {
+fn happy_path(program_language: ProgramLanguage) {

-let setup = setup_test!(program_language);
+let setup = setup_test(program_language);

 // Create an instruction with a simple memo message.